jaschlak/MyGuides/git/Git_Guide.md

     s <all commits you want to squash>
     git commit --ammend -m "<summary of all commits>"               # Should only be one commit with your new summary as a description

+## Color coding status messages from git bash if not defaulted

+    git config color.ui auto

 ## graphing branch history (a few different options